 You can go through the above list and narrow down the traits where you have to work on yourself.
 Any improvement will immediately manifest itself in all the areas of your life.

-You alone have the key for your wellbeing.
+You alone have the key to your well-being.
 Use it.